The Lazy Song: Background and development

 Mars was able to watch the video his label had produced for the song prior to the release of Doo-Wops & Hooligans.
 Finding that it did not represent the song the way he wanted, the singer asked the label to record another.
 The latter agreed and gave him a "couple thousand dollars" to do so.
-With it, Mars bought monkey masks and shot the video in two days in Los Angeles, California.
+With it, Mars bought chimpanzee masks and shot the video in two days in Los Angeles, California.
 After filming 12 takes, the tenth was the one chosen.
 Presented as a one shot video, it was directed by Mars and Cameron Duddy.
+American dance group Poreotics appear in the video as the masked dancers.

 Synopsis

 The video opens with Mars sporting black sunglasses and a flannel shirt, singing and hanging out in a bedroom with five similarly-dressed dancers wearing chimpanzee masks.
 While Mars sings about what he feels like doing on a day off, he and the dancers perform boy-band-reminiscent dance moves and fool around in mimicry of the song's lyrics.
 Fellow Smeezingtons member Philip Lawrence makes a cameo appearance, lip-syncing the line "Oh my God, this is great!", before being driven off by the dancers.
 When Mars sings "I'll just strut in my birthday suit/and let everything hang loose!", they drop their pants.
 The video ends with him pouring yellow confetti over the dancers then striking a pose together with them, and the returned Lawrence, for the camera.

-American dance group Poreotics appear in the video as the masked dancers.

 Reception

 The music video was nominated at the 2011 MTV Video Music Awards for Best Choreography.
 The UK Music Video Awards also recognized it with a nomination in the "Best Pop Video – UK" category at the 2011 ceremony.
 The music video was nominated at the Myx Music Awards 2012 for Favorite International Video.
-As of March 2021, the music video has received over 2 billion views on YouTube.
+As of September 2025, the music video has received over 3 billion views on YouTube.